Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Vancouver is one of the most spectacular cities in Canada and a favorite of mine!
-It’s filled with great food, diverse culture, stunning beauty, and plenty of amazing things to do.
+It’s filled with great food, stunning beauty, and plenty of amazing things to do.
 However, Vancouver does have some downsides – with the frequent rain being one of the biggest.

 Things to do in Vancouver When it’s Raining